jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 - 🔭 I’m currently working on flutter anagram game

-- 🌱 I’m currently learning flutter, python and machine learning
+- 🌱 I’m currently learning python and flutter

 - 👯 I’m looking to collaborate on mobile aplications